Octogonapus/quartz/content/Julia/Julia in Docker.md

 ### Remove Extra Files

-When Pkg.jl installs your dependencies, all the files from those packages repositories are installed.
-This includes files which are not needed at runtime (documentation, build scripts, etc.).
-Notably, this can also include other code (projects used to generate bindings, etc.).
+When Pkg.jl installs your dependencies, all the files from those packages' repositories are installed.
+This includes files which *should* not be needed at runtime (tests, documentation, build scripts, etc.).
+Some packages may actually have dependencies on these extra files, so removing them is not an entirely safe operation.
+However, that is uncommon and you should be testing these containers in your CI pipeline regardless.

+Notably, these extra files can include other code (projects used to generate bindings, etc.).
 If you use a tool like [Trivy](https://aquasecurity.github.io/trivy) to generate an SBOM of your container, you will see many additional Julia packages in the container.

-These can be removed using a script that runs after Pkg.jl is done installing, building, and precompiling.
-Note that you need to run this script in the same build step as your other Pkg.jl code; otherwise, these files will still be comitted into an earlier layer in the container.
+All of these files can be removed using a script that runs after Pkg.jl is done installing, building, and precompiling your package.
+Note that you need to run this script in the same build step as your other Pkg.jl operations; otherwise, these files will still be committed into an earlier layer in the container.

 ```sh
 #!/bin/bash